Pandakidz2/Key-Events/README.md

 Source code can be located in the src folder.

 ## Tips:
+- You will be prompted to enter a login token upon opening the program.
+Please contact me to obtain it.
 - Make sure you have Java installed on your computer.
 - If the program fails to open, try the command "java -jar KeyEvents.jar" in your command prompt, in the directory the jar file is located in.